Veteran winemaker’s Old World–style Cabernets know precisely what they want to be.

 Taste the Consistency

-Among the joys of the Corison Library Experience, one of three offerings at the winery and highly recommended, is tasting the consistency, comparing the newest vintage to its older counterparts.
-For an even deeper immersion, try the Collector’s Vertical Tasting, at which some of the wines might be two decades old or more.
-Corison ages her wines longer than some peers, so for most vintages even the younger ones seem well on their way to maturity.
+Among the joys of the Corison Library Experience, one of three offerings, is tasting the wines’ consistency over the years, comparing the newest vintage to its older counterparts.
+Corison ages her wines longer than some peers before release, so even the younger ones seem well on their way to maturity.
+Guests wanting a keener sense of the wines’ age-worthiness can opt for the Collector’s Vertical or the Kronos Vertical tastings.

-The three wines below were tasted in mid-June 2020.
+The three wines discussed below were released in 2020.
 As expected, they’re well balanced, but so seamlessly that the fact doesn’t call attention to itself.
 These wines know precisely what they want to be.

 2017 Helios Sunbasket Vineyard Cabernet Franc.
 On first sip, this 100% Cabernet Franc impressed with its vibrant acidity, slight earthiness, and intricate flavors.
 Floral in both taste and aroma, the wine gets a boost from expressive tannins that in youth register pleasingly on the front palate.